Fair trade: Coffee

+The marketing system for fair trade and non-fair trade coffee is identical in the consuming and developing countries, using mostly the same importing, packing, distributing, and retailing firms used worldwide.
+Some independent brands operate a "virtual company", paying importers, packers and distributors, and advertising agencies to handle their brand, for cost reasons.
+In the producing country, fair trade is marketed only by fair trade cooperatives, while other coffee is marketed by fair trade cooperatives (as uncertified coffee), by other cooperatives and by ordinary traders.

 Locations

 The largest sources of fair trade coffee are Uganda and Tanzania, followed by Latin American countries such as Guatemala and Costa Rica.
 As of 1999, major importers of fair trade coffee included Germany, the Netherlands, Switzerland, and the United Kingdom.
 There is a North/South divide between fair trade consumers and producers.
 North American countries are not yet among the top importers of fair trade coffee.